Updated May 13, 2023

-4 stages in the cycle of abuse is one reason women can’t leave
+4 stages in the cycle of abuse are one reason women can’t leave

 - Your abuser’s tension is building – you can feel the storm brewing on the horizon.
 You’re likely on your best behavior, trying to head arguments off at the pass.

 - Your abuser begins acting out – this is when the abuse happens.
-It may be verbal, emotional, physical, sexual, financial, spiritual, or any combination or all three.
+It may be verbal, emotional, physical, sexual, financial, spiritual, or any combination of all three.

 - Here comes the honeymoon – this stage is what often keeps victims trapped.
 The abuser is very sorry and promises it will never happen again.

 - After the storm comes the calm – you feel safe, like maybe you can actually believe your partner this time.
 Unfortunately, this cycle almost always repeats itself.
 Read more